 Differentiating TMJ Symptoms from Implant Complications

-It is not uncommon for patients to feel discomfort after a procedure and worry that their implant is failing, when the actual issue is often unaddressed jaw dysfunction or a bite misalignment.
+Some patients experience discomfort after implant treatment and assume the implant is failing.
+In many cases, the real issue involves jaw dysfunction or bite misalignment.
 Because the jaw joint is located so close to the ear and major facial nerves, an out-of-balance bite can trigger symptoms that mimic a toothache or implant sensitivity.

-Identifying whether your pain is coming from the implant itself or from a functional jaw issue is a critical part of our care.
-When you know what to expect during a jaw evaluation, you can better communicate your symptoms to our team so we can find a solution quickly.
+We carefully determine whether your discomfort comes from the implant or from an underlying jaw issue.
+Understanding the evaluation process can help you describe your symptoms more clearly.
+This allows our team to identify problems faster.
 Here are some of the signs that your discomfort might be related to your bite rather than the implant post:

 Frequently Asked Questions About Implants and Jaw Health

-We want our patients to feel fully informed about every aspect of their restorative journey.
+We believe patients should feel confident and informed before beginning implant treatment.
 Understanding the link between your jaw health and your new teeth helps you maintain your smile and recognize potential issues before they become serious problems.

 Restoring Function and Confidence in Sacramento